prestonvdp/MCB185/Lesson05/00README.md

 files, check out `10_files_extra.py`.

-The next tutorial is really short, `11_in.py`, but it has two very important concepts: the use of `in` for searching, and the the `time` library for benchmarking.
+The next tutorial is really short, `11_in.py`, but it has two very important concepts: the use of `in` for searching, and the `time` library for benchmarking.

 The main part of the lesson is `12_functions.py`.
 Functions are units of code re-use and are one of the most important concepts in programming.
-In addition to the instruction, you will also find a `read_fasta()` function inside `12_functions.py`, which we will copy-paste into other programs (for now, later we will put it in a proper library).
+In addition to the instruction, you will also find a `read_fasta()` function inside `12_functions.py`, which we will copy-paste into other programs (for now, later we will put it in a proper module).

 Python function syntax is highly customizable, but sort of confusing.
 For that reason, you can find a more complete explanation in